-You should file your FAFSA as soon as it is available in December.
+You should file your FAFSA as soon as it is available beginning in late December.
 Our priority filing deadline dates are established so we can notify you of your aid eligibility as soon as possible after you have been admitted.
-Don't wait until you have received your admission notification to complete the FAFSA.
+Don't wait until you have received your admission notification to complete the FAFSA!